 Hart, D., Diercks-O’Brien, A.G. and Powell, A. (2009) Exploring stakeholder engagement in impact evaluation planning in educational development work, Evaluation, 15: 285-306.

 Levy, P (2010) Evaluation in Brew, A Fellowship Final Report http://www.altc.edu.au/resource-enhancing-undergraduate-engagement-research-enquiry-macquarie-2010

-International Evaluator on ALTC project on ‘Communicative and Interpersonal Leadership in the Context of Peer Review (PELT)’ (2010-12), Principal Investigator: Sachs J, Macquarie University, Sydney
+International Evaluator on ALTC project on ‘Communicative and Interpersonal Leadership in the Context of Peer Review (PELT)’ (2010-12), Principal Investigator: Judyth Sachs, Macquarie University, Sydney

-International Advisor on ALTC project on ‘Teaching Standards Framework’ (2010) Principal Investigator: Sachs J, Macquarie University, Sydney
+International Advisor on ALTC project on ‘Teaching Standards Framework’ (2010) Principal Investigator: Judyth Sachs, Macquarie University, Sydney

-International Evaluator on ALTC project on ‘Capstone Courses in Undergraduate Business Degrees: Better Course Design, Better Learning Activities, Better Assessment’ (2010-12), Principal Investigator: van Acker E, Griffith University, Brisbane
+International Evaluator on ALTC project on ‘Capstone Courses in Undergraduate Business Degrees: Better Course Design, Better Learning Activities, Better Assessment’ (2010-12) Principal Investigator: Liz van Acker, Griffith University, Brisbane

-Evaluator/Advisor to University of Southampton on “Students as co-producers of the curriculum: the case of an interdisciplinary Global Health course” (Principal Investigator: Wintrup J) (2011-12)
+Evaluator/Advisor to University of Southampton on ‘Students as co-producers of the curriculum: the case of an interdisciplinary Global Health course’ (2011-12) Principal Investigator: Julie Wintrup, University of Southampton

 International Evaluator on ALTC project on Teaching Research – Evaluation and Assessment Strategies for Undergraduate Research Experiences (TREASURE) (2011-13).
-Principal Investigator: Anna Wilson, Australian National University / Oxford University
+Principal Investigator: Anna Wilson, Australian National University / Stirling University